ephbaum/EphWordsBlog/src/content/blog/2023/10/2023-10-09-why-eph-baum.md

 Now I can simply say: It's Eph, actually

-I've always tried to use my first initial for most accounts and frequently found that it's pretty rare that systems aren't built specifically for the traditional `first_name + " " + last_name` expectation, and very few take the first initial and middle name combination into consideration thiugh i have discoferd ove the yeara thst irs actually a lot lore common than I'd realized when i waa younger.
+I've always tried to use my first initial for most accounts and frequently found that it's pretty rare that systems aren't built specifically for the traditional `first_name + " " + last_name` expectation, and very few take the first initial and middle name combination into consideration though I have discoverd ove the years that it's actually a lot lore common than I'd realized when i was younger.

 I have thousands of emails addressed to some variation of the letter F.